 - MONTH 8: Latham, Carry On, Mr. Bowditch - The true story of Nathanael Bowditch includes adventure, romance, hardship and triumph - with a backdrop of an education through the phases of learning that illustrate a successful life and mission, based on effective study with mentors and classics.

-- MONTH 9: DeMille & Brooks, Thomas Jefferson Education for Teens - Many have protested that this book was mis-named, as it serves as a guidebook not only for youth, but for adults who wish to recapture the educational experiences and lessons that they wish they had gained in youth.
-This book helps young and old to get in touch with their purpose and mission, and includes a 5-year reading plan to help them achieve their personal goals.
+- MONTH 9: DeMille & Brooks, Thomas Jefferson Education for Teens - Many have protested that Thomas Jefferson Education for Teens was misnamed, as it serves as an inspiration not only for youth, but for adults who wish to recapture the educational experiences and lessons that they wish they had gained in youth.
+This book helps young and old to get in touch with their purpose and mission, and includes a 5-year reading plan to help them achieve their educational goals.

 The TJEd Implementation Plan: Cultural Foundations & Mentoring in the Classics

 - MONTH 10: Since Austen's Pride and Prejudice is a longer work, the months previous and following are less time-consuming.
 It's a favorite - both familiar, and worthy of repeat reads.
 Is there a book out there that Hollywood has adapted more times?
 There must be a story there, LOL.
 You'll have time to get into this lengthier title early, as TJEd for Teens is actually quite concise, and serves as a great backdrop for this insightful and witty work.